Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 Q: My card just gives me a red cross not a green circle.
 What is wrong?

-The Snapper may not have sufficient value stored on it to pay for the fare.
-If you have plenty of value on your card, then it may be that the bus reader has not read your card clearly.
+If you have plenty of value on your card, then it may be that the reader has not read your card clearly.
 Remove your card from the reader and give it five clear seconds before trying again.
 Remember to hold it flat and still against the reader and wait for the green circle.
 Then you are good to go.

 Q: So what was the total cost of my fare?